rahulkashyap31/the-universe/_posts/2016-01-26-scientists-say-a-mirror-universe-where-time-runs-backwards-could-actually-exist.md

 ---
-layout: random
+layout: space
 title: Scientists say a “mirror universe” where time runs backwards could actually exist
-meta: All of us experience time that appears to move in one direction...
+meta: All of us experience time that appears to move in one direction – forward – we age, we have memories from the past but we have no idea what will happen in the future.
+The concept is defined as the “arrow of time,” which is used to indicate that time is asymmetric – even though most laws of the universe are perfectly symmetric....
 source: http://www.techworm.net/2016/01/scientists-say-mirror-universe-time-runs-backwards-actually-exist.html
 category: Existance
 author: Rahul Kashyap